viamrobotics/docs/docs/components/_index.md

 images: ["/icons/components.png"]
 ---

-A _component_ represents a physical piece of electrical or electromechanical hardware in a smart machine.
+A _component_ represents a physical piece of electrical or electromechanical hardware in a machine.

 Viam provides built-in support for the following component types.
 You can also add support for additional component types using {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}}.